 - The owner has split the jewellery collection into sub-collections based on ‘product type’ attribute.

-Jewellery Cloudshelf was created using specially created collections
+Jewellery Cloudshelf, created using specially created collections

-Creating a new collection based on a given set of
+Creating a new collection based on a given set of product types

 Only a tiny part of the available homeware range is available in store